kaazing/gateway/doc/admin-reference/r_configure_gateway_service.md

 http://websocket.org
 ```

 The configuration example that follows requires DNS to resolve [www.websocket.org](http://www.websocket.org) and [websocket.org](http://www.websocket.org) to the IP address of the Gateway.
 Inbound requests are then proxied to a Web server (such as the Apache or Tomcat).
 Notice also that the connect URI proxies to the private IP address of the back-end server.
-The following example specifies one connection is cached in worker until it is reused or timed out.
+The following example specifies one connection is kept alive until it is reused or timed out.

 ``` xml
 <service>